Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 ## Updating from older firmware versions

-If you are upgrading from quite an old version of the firmware, there may be additional steps you need to take.
+If you are upgrading from an old version of the firmware, there may be additional steps you need to take.
 Send M115 to your Duet via USB or in the DWC console to check the current firmware version.
-Then:

 ### Updating from RRF 3.x to a newer version

 If you are updating from an earlier version of RRF 3.x, you should be able to update by downloading the Duet2and3Firmware-3.x.zip file (where 3.x is the version number).
 This contains all the firmware and software files for all Duet boards.
 There’s no need to unzip it.
 You can download individual files as necessary, too.
 See the section later about updating individual files.

-### Updating from RRF 2.x to 3.x
+### Updating from RRF 1.x or 2.x to 3.x

+**Important!** When upgrading from 1.x or 2.x firmware to 3.x you will need to make substantial changes to your config.g file.
+See [Migrating from RRF2 to RRF3](/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3).

+#### Updating with firmware erase

+While it is possible to update from older versions of RepRapFirmware by uploading firmware releases via the web interface, you may have to do this multiple times depending on the firmware version.
+If you're planning on jumping to the latest RRF 3.x version, it may be more convenient to simply erase the firmware and flash the latest version with BOSSA or SAM-BA; see 'Fallback procedure #2' instructions below.

+If you are updating a Duet 2 WiFi from RRF 1.18.2 or earlier, you will also need to manually update the WiFi firmware via USB or PanelDue.
+See 'Updating WiFi firmware' instructions below.
+And you will need to unzip the Duet Web Control zip file into a folder called 'www' on the SD card.
+See [SD card](/User_manual/RepRapFirmware/SD_card) for the current SD card structure.

+#### Updating without firmware erase

 **Upgrading ANY Duet 2 from 2.x to 3.0 or later requires installing 3.0 first.**